 To make the chart user-friendly and structured, the number of legends is adapted depending on the top values per the selected year.
 The tool would sort and group the value ($) or catch quantities (tons) of fish types and assign the applicable percentage per type.
 The top fish types are separated into their own sections, and the rest is grouped into the category “other”.
 This solves a well-known problem of having too many unnecessary labels (legends).
-The chart also allows to expand “Other” category and drill down to see more details for the fish types which are the “outliers” in the dataset.
+The chart also allows to expand the “Other” category and drill down to see more details for the fish types which are the “outliers” in the dataset.

-Figure 4.3.3